Digital-HR/site/en/ui-ux.md

 • Feedback from user testing to be incorporated into revisions (iterative process) until all major issues are resolved
 • Clients to approve user tested prototypes (test environment) for production.
 • If necessary high-fidelity mockups to be built prior to production (specifically for a new design system with yet to be defined components)

-Timelines (very general):
-• Sprint 1: Design
-• Sprint 2: Testing
-• Sprint 3: Implementation
-• (Ideally, there should be a cushion sprint between design and implementation)